samrylanjamesharris/NexusLLM/README.md

-# NexusLLM - Local AI
+# NexusLLM - Local AI:

 A lightweight, privacy-focused AI poweredlocally on your machine.
 Perfect for quick, AI interactions without relying on cloud APIs.